Assisted Living Residence vs Nursing Home

 Many times we get calls telling us that a family member or an individual senior needs to move into a “Nursing Home”.
 After speaking with them and delving more into a Care Discovery, we find that they actually do not need a nursing home and would be fine at an assisted living residence.
 Let’s see the differences between the two and see why an Assisted Living community may be a better choice.

 Most people know what a Nursing Home is.
-That is, when a senior requires extensive medical care such as a ventilator, or any condition requiring 24 hour nursing care that cannot be provided at home for any reason, a nursing home is the appropriate choice.
+That is when a senior requires extensive medical care such as a ventilator, or any condition requiring 24-hour nursing care that cannot be provided at home for any reason, a nursing home is an appropriate choice.
 Another reason one might want or need for a nursing home is finance.
 Nursing homes accept Medicaid and Medicare.
 If one does not qualify for Medicaid or Medicare runs out, the cost of private pay in a nursing home can be as high as $10000 per month or more.

-Assisted Living communities in contrast, are mainly private pay.
+Assisted Living communities, in contrast, are mainly private pay.
 They provide much of the care of a nursing home.
-In most cases, as long as the resident does not need serious medical care, they can live a comfortable high quality life.
-They are normally apartment type living with organized acitivities, events for the seniors, meals, and transportation.
-They also provide everyday neccessities such as salons, banking and a convenience store on the premises.
+In most cases, as long as the resident does not need serious medical care, they can live a comfortable high-quality life.
+They are normally apartment type living with organized activities, events for seniors, meals, and transportation.
+They also provide everyday necessities such as salons, banking and a convenience store on the premises.
 In summary, they are like an all-inclusive resort.
 Along with the above, it is a very social setting allowing the residents to be a part of a community as much as they like or they may prefer to live a more private life.

-For those residents that require help, caregivers are provided for Activities of Daily Living such as bathing, getting dressed, medical reminders and anything else that may be needed.
-In most cases, a resident can live a fruitful comfortable life, in a Assisted Living community, until the end.
-A final point is that in general the cost for private pay is a lot less than a Nursing Home.
+For those residents that require help, caregivers are provided for Activities of Daily Living such as bathing, getting dressed, medical reminders, and anything else that may be needed.
+In most cases, a resident can live a fruitful comfortable life, in an Assisted Living community, until the end.
+A final point is that in general, the cost for private pay is a lot less than a Nursing Home.